puyogg/puyoquest/api/README.md

 sqlx migrate run
 ```

-#### Start the API
+### Start the API

 ```sh
 cargo run -p api
 ```

-### Tests
+### Testing

 First run this command to initialize an "admin_db".
-This db lets you clone the primary db, so the integration tests can run in parallel.
+This db lets you clone the primary db, which enables integration tests to run in parallel (Rust's default).

 ```sh
 cargo run -p api --bin test_setup